peterhuangSC/IntegralCalcupeter/README.txt

 ----------------------------
 Author: 黄钊鸿 (Peter Huang)
-Date: December 30 2014
+Date: January 1, 2015
-Time: 11:50 PM EST
+Time: 2:48 AM EST
 Edits: 3
 Version: 1.0.0 unreleased
 ----------------------------

 Components complete: Frame/Screen created.
 Splash Screen done.
 Main Menu animations done.
-Main menu buttons 50% complete.
+Main menu buttons complete.

-Next session: Finish main menu buttons, functionalities, and hover over right bottom side info board.
-Select what to calculate screen is currenly in the works too.
-Reduce files in the package.
+Type of calculation select screen done, and so is most of the definite integral screen.

+Next session: Reduce files in the package.
+Finish off definite integral screen.
+Figure out definite integral formula.
+More importantly, figure out how to turn a function that is input into a text field into a function that can be solved algebraically.